So what the heck are the SAT Subject Tests?

 That is going to vary from person to person.
 The Math Subject Tests require you to know material all the way through trigonometry and pre-calculus.
 Many students therefore decide to postpone the Subject Test in Math until the spring of their junior year or the beginning of their senior year.

 If you are fluent in a language — especially if you grew up speaking it — we suggest taking the language with listening tests.
-We also suggest you focus most on your written grammar; we find that native speakers of a language have the easiest time with aural language abilities but could use more review on written language skills.
+We also suggest you focus most of you studying on your written grammar; we often find that native speakers of a language have the easiest time with aural language abilities but could use more review on written language skills.